ThomasSanson/the-devsecops-plugin/CONTRIBUTING.md

 # 👋 Contributing Guide

-We're thrilled that you're interested in contributing to this project! 🎉 This document outlines the contribution process and conventions to follow when participating in the development of this repository using the DevSecOps Plugin.
+We're thrilled that you're interested in contributing to this project! 🎉 This document outlines the contribution process and conventions to follow when participating in the development of this repository using the DevSecOps Toolbox.

 ## 🔧️ Prerequisites